 The individual steps in the investment casting process include:

 - Creating the “pattern” (i.e. a replica) of the part that’s to be cast by injecting wax into a die.
+This process is also used for die casting.
 Usually, the pattern is created as one piece.
-Plastic can be used instead of wax, but the reusable nature of wax (and the ease with which it melts) makes the latter more suitable.
+Plastic can be used instead of wax, but the reusable nature of wax which we offer with our rapid prototyping service (and the ease with which it melts) makes the latter more suitable.

 - Compiling potentially several wax patterns into a completed assembly known as a gating system or “tree”.
 This form allows molten metal to flow into the mould cavity at a later stage.